anuneetanand/Social-Networks-Analysis/README.md

 # Social-Networks-Analysis
-Analysis of some famous online social networks
+Analysis of some famous online social networks using Scraping Tools, Natural Language Libraries and Data Visualisation Libraries.

 ## Folder Structure